Carter and Moyers School of Education

 All education major courses must be completed with a grade of C- or better.

-Admission to the Initial Teacher Licensure Undergraduate Program
+Admission to the Initial Teacher Licensure Undergraduate Programs

-Admission to LMU does not ensure admission into the Initial Teacher Licensure Undergraduate Program.
+Admission to LMU does not ensure admission into the Initial Teacher Licensure Undergraduate Programs.
 Candidates must complete the admissions process during Transition 1.
 The admissions process is initiated during the candidates’ enrollment in EDUC 290.
-Criteria and procedures for admission into the program are as follows:
+Criteria and procedures for admission into the programs are as follows:

 Full Admission: